francesco-costanzo/gold_miner_spread/README.md

 approximate real-world execution.

-The correlation filter now automatically selects the best rolling window length by testing multiple candidates and choosing the one with the highest average absolute correlation between GLD and GDX returns.
+The correlation filter now automatically selects the best rolling window length by evaluating several candidates with a walk-forward process and choosing the one that delivers the highest out-of-sample Sharpe ratio.

 When the model forecasts the spread direction, the position is only updated if the prior day's change in correlation is negative.
 Otherwise the strategy